Dr Pamela Woolner

 Sarah Whyte (EdD) ‘Thinking about our feelings': A pedagogical innovation centred on the skills of emotional intelligence with Third Culture Kids

-Jaswinder Jutla (EdD) An exploration of key personal, professional and situated experiences, and how these shape science teacher identities: a multiple case study.
+Jaswinder Jutla (EdD) Becoming a secondary science teacher: An exploration of key personal, professional and situated experiences, and how these shape science teacher identities: a multiple case study

 Tania Watson (IPhD) Disability and Challenging Behaviour in Schools: the necessity for a Culpability Model of Disability.

 Abd Khalik Khassunah Bin Muzir (PhD) School buildings maintenance in Malaysia: Current practices, key challenges and implications

 • Invited reviewer of research grants proposals for ESRC and the Estonian Research Council

 • Invited reviewer for British Educational Research Journal, Learning Environments Research, International Journal of Research Method in Education, Teaching and Teacher Education and Journal of Mathematics Teacher Education (and other UK and international journals).